When You Refer a Family to Reverent Coast®

 What Veterinarians Are, and Are Not, Responsible For

-A referral to veterinary aftercare does not extend a veterinarian’s responsibility beyond the completion of clinical care.
-Clinics are not expected to explain aftercare methods in depth, guide families toward specific choices, or remain involved once the referral has been made.
+A referral to Reverent Coast® does not extend a veterinarian’s responsibility beyond the completion of clinical care.
+Clinics are not expected to explain the water cremation process in depth, guide families toward specific choices, or remain involved once the referral has been made.

 This boundary is intentional.
-It preserves role clarity while allowing families access to aftercare services if they choose to engage.
+It preserves role clarity while allowing families access to aquamation services if they choose to engage.

 A Thoughtful Transition Between Care and Aftercare

-Reverent Coast® exists as a separate aftercare partner in this process — not as a decision-maker, and not as a substitute for veterinary guidance.
-When each role remains distinct, families receive clarity, and veterinarians continue to serve as the authority for all medical questions.
+Reverent Coast® serves as a separate aftercare partner in this process, not as a decision-maker and not as a substitute for veterinary guidance.
+When each role remains distinct, families receive clarity, and veterinarians remain the authority for all medical questions.